 • Billing itself as "ski bum music," the Tram Jam is stationed at the bottom of the Bridger Gondola (or the Aerial Tram) from 11 a.m. to 2 p.m. every Saturday throughout the winter.
 For the past 25 years, the band—fronted by Jackson Hole music legend, Peter “Chanman” Chandler—has been jamming out roots and rock-reggae beats no matter what the weather.

 • Music Under the Tram is a series of free spring concert series.
 Great bands entertain the crowds starting at 3 p.m. every Saturday in March in this unforgettable, sunny location under the tram.

 The annual Jackson Hole Rendezvous Festival is a thrilling three days of free concerts and one of the highlights of the month of March.
 Jackson Hole's big music fling is held in mid-March at Jackson Hole Mountain Resort and on Jackson's Town Square.
-Check our website and March calendar in February for details on 2021’s* festival. *ALERT: This event has been cancelled for 2021 due to Covid-19 precautions.
+Check our website and March calendar in February for details on 2022’s festival.

 Go To a Hockey Game: Jackson Hole’s own semi-pro hockey team, the Jackson Hole Moose, play games at 7 p.m.
 Friday and Saturday nights at the Snow King Sports and Event Center.
 Tickets are $10 adults/$5 kids.

 See a Ski Flick: Teton Gravity Research has a retail store on Town Square that includes a 30-seat theatre where nightly at 7 p.m. you can see the TGR-produced feature film "Far Out."
 Also, every hour on the hour you can marvel at their 25-minute ski flick "Wild Jackson."
 The store location is 50 W Broadway in the Pink Garter Plaza.
 Visit TGR's website at tetongravity.com.